Prompt Caching & Token Economics in 2025: How to Cut Cost Without Losing Quality

 FAQ

 Does caching affect output quality?
-No. The model processes cached tokens identically to fresh tokens.
+No. The model processes cached tokens exactly the same as fresh tokens.

 What happens if the cache expires mid-session?
-Next request pays full cost to rebuild the cache.
+Your next request pays full cost to rebuild the cache.

 How do I know if caching is working?

-Check API response metadata: cached_tokens (OpenAI), cache_read_input_tokens (Anthropic), or logs (Google).
+Check the API response metadata.
+Look for cached_tokens (OpenAI), cache_read_input_tokens (Anthropic), or your logs (Google).

 Should I cache everything?
-Only stable, reusable content ≥1024 tokens.
-Caching micro-prompts adds overhead.
+No. Only cache stable, reusable content that's at least 1024 tokens.
+Caching small prompts adds more overhead than it saves.

 Key Takeaways